jgoldfar/jgoldfar.github.io/content/blog/0605-python-flask-crud-application.md

 ---

 I have found it useful to prepare boilerplate code for spinning up things like a new application; in this article, I'll share some code for prototyping an application that can create, retrieve, update, and delete records from a database using [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+This walkthrough will assume familiarity with the command line, and that a [Python 3](https://www.python.org/) interpreter is available.

 For developers with experience with [Django](https://www.djangoproject.com), Flask is familiar but with a smaller footprint, and leaves more up to the application architect when it comes to implementation details like form validation and data persistence.
 As fascinating as design patterns for specialized applications can be, the four "simple" operations listed above - Create, Retrieve, Update, and Delete, commonly abbreviated as CRUD - form the functional core of more than a handful of widely-used applications.